Top 46+ Fascinating Body Parts That Start With C

 • Strengthen the surrounding muscles: Engaging in exercises that target the muscles surrounding the clavicle can help improve stability and prevent injuries.
 Some exercises to consider include shoulder press, push-ups, and lateral raises.

-See also 23+ Vital Body Parts That Start With V
+See also 4+ Weird and Wonderful Body Parts That Start With W

 Remember, taking care of your clavicle is crucial for maintaining healthy shoulders and overall upper body strength.
 Incorporate these tips into your routine and always consult with a healthcare professional if you experience any pain or discomfort in your collarbone area.